Boxing at the 2020 Summer Olympics – Men's flyweight

 The men's flyweight boxing event at the 2020 Summer Olympics took place between 26 July and 7 August 2021 at the Ryōgoku Kokugikan.
 28 boxers from 28 nations are expected to compete.

 Background

-This will be the 24th appearance of the men's flyweight event.
+This was the 24th appearance of the men's flyweight event.
 The event appeared at the first Olympic boxing tournament in 1904, was not held in 1908, and then has been held at every Games with boxing since (1920 through 2020).
-The 2020 tournament will be the first since 1964 that flyweight is the lightest men's weight class; the men's light flyweight class was eliminated after 2016 as the sport moved toward gender equality.
+The 2020 tournament was the first since 1964 that flyweight is the lightest men's weight class; the men's light flyweight class was eliminated after 2016 as the sport moved toward gender equality.
 The weight range for the class was changed from 49–52 kg to 48–52 kg.

-Reigning Olympic champion and World Champion Shakhobidin Zoirov of Uzbekistan has qualified to make an Olympic title defense in Tokyo.
+Reigning Olympic champion and World Champion Shakhobidin Zoirov of Uzbekistan had qualified to make an Olympic title defense in Tokyo.
 Zoirov is a professional and has a 3–0 record.